-- be committed to the Christian pastoral support and wellbeing of the school community - ensure that the School Development Plan includes strategy for the development areas in respect of the school's church school status - be prepared to offer challenge and support to the school and parish as they strengthen their links - ensure the school is regularly promoted in the parish magazine/newsletter - undertake appropriate training e.g. Diocesan training for foundation governors - if being nominated by the Parochial Church Council (PCC), report back to the PCC regularly on the work of the school with particular regard to the development of its Christian foundation
+- be prepared to offer challenge and support to the school and parish as they strengthen their links between church, school and diocese - ensure the school is regularly promoted in the parish magazine/newsletter - undertake appropriate training e.g. Diocesan training for foundation governors - if being nominated by the Parochial Church Council (PCC), report back to the PCC regularly on the work of the school with particular regard to the development of its Christian foundation - inform the HDBE if the school leader's post becomes vacant and, in partnership with the Chair of Governors, invite a representative of the HDBE to advise, support and attend the appointment procedure.